Ford: Don't Forget About The Special Dividend

 Investors in Ford (NYSE:F) are likely happy to put 2016 in the rear-view.
-The company underperformed the S&P 500 (NYSEARCA:SPY) by 20.7% including dividends.
+The company's shares underperformed the S&P 500 (NYSEARCA:SPY) by 20.7% including dividends.
 This underperformance came despite record auto sales for the year and an incredibly low P/E ratio.
 Even the dividend, which reached 5%+ many times through the year, did little to help the stock besides to act as a backstop to further erosion of share price.
 It was an abysmal year by almost all measures.

 F Total Return Price data by YCharts